graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 These tests verify that the Graph Explorer and network subgraph correctly reflect eligibility states and denial scenarios.
 Run these in coordination with the Explorer and subgraph teams.

-### 8.1 Explorer displays correct rewards during denial
+### 8.1 Explorer displays correct rewards while ineligible

-**Objective**: Verify that the Graph Explorer does not show incorrect indexing reward amounts when an indexer is ineligible and claims are denied.
+**Objective**: Verify that the Graph Explorer accurately reflects on-chain state when an indexer is ineligible: pending rewards keep accruing (recoverable once eligible), and an attempted close reverts rather than closing with zero.

 **Prerequisites**: At least one indexer is ineligible with an active allocation.
 Explorer team monitoring.